raguabd1/Sbox_design/README.md

 s box hardware for AES algorithm is efficiently implemented by Field isomorphism and composite field arithmetic.
+In conventional designs memory based implementation for Forward and Inverse S-box operation is done which requires significant area and Power.
+This approach is implemented by inspiring from the base paper uploaded in the repository.